How long does it take for an Uncontested Divorce?

 No waiting period: South Dakota, Nevada, Minnesota, Maine, Hawaii.

-If minor children are involved in the divorce, some states have extended waiting periods.
+If minor children are involved in the divorce, the waiting period is extended in some states.
 These are as follows.

 90 days: Tennessee.